hpe-dev-incubator/hpe-dev-portal/content/blog/build-your-own-ilo-redfish-simulator.md

 ### How does the simulator work ?

-Upon startup, the simulator loads first the Redfish mockup directory tree in memory.
-It will use this volatile copy for both GET and set requests (POST, PUT, PATCH).
-The orifinal mockup \`index.json\` files are never modified.
-Hence, a restart of the simulator discards all modifications and place the simulator back in a fresh and known state.
+Upon startup, the simulator loads first the Redfish mockup in memory.
+It will use this volatile copy for GET and set requests (POST, PUT, PATCH).
+The original mockup files are never modified.
+Hence, a restart of the simulator places the simulator back in a fresh and known state.

+Authentication: Test

-When a Redfish client sends a GET request to the Redfish Mockup Server, it responds with the `index.json` file located in the directory of the requested endpoint.
+When a Redfish client sends a valid GET request to the Redfish Mockup Server, it responds with the `index.json` file located in the folder of the requested endpoint and a \`200 OK\`

-For POST, PUT and PATCH requests, the simulator validates the target endpoint location as well as the request body against the associated endpoint schema.
-If this minimal verification is successfull, it modifies sends back a \`204 OK\` response code with no associated body.
+For POST, PUT and PATCH requests, the simulator validates the request against the target endpoint schema.
+If the request is valid, the simulator

 ### Querying the Mockup Server with iLOrest